ethereum/web3.py/docs/internals.rst

 Retry Requests for HTTP Providers
 `````````````````````````````````

+.. py:class:: web3.providers.rpc.utils.ExceptionRetryConfiguration

+    .. py:attribute:: errors

+        A tuple of exceptions that the provider should retry on.
+The default is
+        ``HTTPProvider``: ``(ConnectionError, requests.HTTPError, requests.Timeout)``
+        and ``AsyncHTTPProvider``: ``(aiohttp.ClientError, asyncio.TimeoutError)``.

+    .. py:attribute:: retries

+        The number of retries to attempt.
+The default is 5.

+    .. py:attribute:: backoff_factor

+        The initial delay multiplier, which doubles with each retry attempt.
+The default
+        is 0.125.

+    .. py:attribute:: method_allowlist

+        A list of retryable methods.
+The default is an in-house list of deemed-safe-to-
+        retry methods.

 ``HTTPProvider`` and ``AsyncHTTPProvider`` instances retry certain requests by default
 on exceptions.
 This can be configured via configuration options on the provider
 instance.
 The retry mechanism employs an exponential backoff strategy, starting from